-One of Mr Blobby's most famous endeavours were the theme parks he took over: Pleasurewood Hills, Lowestoft; Happy Mount Park, Morecambe; Dobwalls, Cornwall; and Crinkley Bottom, Cricket St. Thomas.
+Some of Mr Blobby's most famous endeavours were the theme parks he took over: Pleasurewood Hills, Lowestoft; Happy Mount Park, Morecambe; Dobwalls Adventure Park, Cornwall; and Crinkley Bottom, Cricket St. Thomas.

-Noel Edmonds also had a Blobby-less theme park venture at Gotchaland, Bicton Park.
+Noel Edmonds also had a Blobby-less theme park venture called Gotchaland at Bicton Park, Devon.

 CRINKLEY BOTTOM AT cRICKET sT. tHOMAS

 Opening in July 1994, Mr Blobby took over the already thriving Cricket St. Thomas Wildlife Park near Chard, Somerset.

 The park enabled visitors to explore Mr Blobby's house: 'Dunblobbin', and see him, Mrs and Baby Blobby in various live events.

 Mr Blobby wasn't the only children's character housed at the park.
 Noddy was a firm favourite with his 'Noddy in Toytown' attraction.
 'The Magic Roundabout's' Dougal, Zebedee and friends could be found in the 'TV's Family Favourites' ride, alongside Doctor Who's K-9 and a Dalek, The Clangers and Bill & Ben the Flowerpot Men.